 Lower end apps but still of some quality:

 Photo Viva makes for great painterly images.
 It has a large selection of brushes, and stroke styles to turn ordinary images into paintings.
 It has some layering effects which add to the variety.

 Max save resolution: approximately 6.5 megapixels but don’t quote me on that.

 Lyapunov Fractals – This is a beautiful app, allowing for numerous customization options to render traditional fractals.
 It comes with several built in gradients, and the ability to make your own to modify the look of fractals.
-For a taste of what this app can create, here is a series using its fractals.
+See all of my work related to this app here.

 Max save resolution: 6.5 megapixels.
 The app saves images in png format and in the proportions of your phone screen.

 Sketchbook Pro is a great drawing app.
 Autodesk is well known for its well thought out user interfaces, and useful editing tools.
 The app is powerful enough and easy enough to use that you can draw really refined works of art with it with a bit of creativity and practice.